aclantz/intro-to-python/README.md

 - Display more details on each recipe if the user prompts it, such as the ingredients, cooking time, and difficulty of the recipe.

+## Exercise 1.2
+I have chosen to have my recipe structure to be a dictionary.
+I think because each recipe is going to be full different sections that suit key-value pairs (e.g. Cooking-time: 5 min, Ingredients: [ …] ) this feels like the natural format.
+Each key will also hold a mix of value types and this suits dictionaries.

+For my outer structure I am going to use a List to store my recipe dictionaries.
+If we are looking for structure that is sequential, and allows for easy adjustment, I think a List suits this best because it is mutable and allows for modifications, additions, and deletions.